circonus-labs/fq/README.md

 ### Broker

 The `fqd` process.
-The deamon through which all knowledge passes.
+The daemon through which all knowledge passes.

 ### Peers